vil/fqs/README.md

 Or you can follow the installation steps below.

 ## Installation
-1. Clone the repository `git clone https://codeberg.org/vili/fqs.git`
+1. Clone the repository `git clone https://codeberg.org/vili/fqs.git && cd fqs`
 2. Make the script runnable `chmod +x fqs`
 3. Run the script `./fqs`